-GPS and IMU data was collected and processed by RSD personnel to yield precise positions and orientations of camera centers for application as photogrammetric control in the aerotriangulation phase of project completion.
+GPS/IMU data was collected and processed by RSD personnel to yield precise positions and orientations of camera centers for application as photogrammetric control in the aerotriangulation phase of project completion.
 A local GPS base station was established for use as a reference station for kinematic GPS processing operations.
 The position of the base station was determined using OPUS.
-The airborne kinematic data was originally processed in May and June 2010 using POSPAC 4.4.0, and then reprocessed in May 2013 using POSPAC 6.1.0 to achieve a tightly coupled solution.
-For further information refer to the Airborne Positioning and Orientation Report (APOR) that is on file with other project data within the RSD Applications Branch (AB) Project Archive.
+The airborne kinematic data was processed in June 2010 using POSPAC 4.4.0.
+For further information refer to the Airborne Positioning and Orientation Report (APOR) that is on file with other project data within the RSD Electronic Data Library.